BLOG

 • Vaults held treasures, secrets, and the occasional awkwardly overstuffed ledger.

 Customers visited the branch for nearly everything: deposits, withdrawals, transfers, loans, and investments.
 A branch was both a service point and a symbol of trust.
-To enter a branch was to enter the sacred arena of money.

 Act II — Signs of Mortality